 'Data is the new oil': a phrase that has shaped the attitudes of organizations for a long time.

 Jeni Tennison is the CEO of the UK's Open Data Institute (ODI), which argues for the responsible sharing of data by companies and governments.

 "Organizations have been told to think of data as something they need to hold," she says.
 "But this is wrong.
 They should be thinking about how data can help them achieve their goals – which might mean sharing the data or not collecting it at all."

 "Data is rarely about a single individual," she says.
-"My DNA says something about my family; my health data contains information about doctors and nurses; and my social media feed is about my friends."
+"My DNA says something about my family; my health data contains information about doctors and nurses, and my social media feed is about my friends."

 Tennison uses the example of taking a satellite photo to improve land productivity: "Can you really ask the consent of every farmer?
 Thinking in terms of individual data ownership is not the best approach," she says.
 "It's impractical and disregards our interests as citizens."

-This is why the ODI advocates a 'rights framework', taking the onus away from individuals and instead encouraging organizations to take responsibility for how they treat the data they are using.
+This is why the ODI advocates a 'rights framework,' taking the onus away from individuals and instead encouraging organizations to take responsibility for how they treat the data they are using.

-But by merely shifting the way organizations think about data, we should be able to achieve what Tennison calls "the balance of rights between people, communities, companies and government".
+But by merely shifting the way organizations think about data, we should be able to achieve what Tennison calls "the balance of rights between people, communities, companies, and government."